 Because depending on its location it could be impossible to tell whether the target of a particular is the module or its first procedure, annotations are divided in two main categories: module annotations that go in a module’ declarations section, and member annotations that go above a procedure’s signature... and this is why annotations

 This tab lists all items found in the .xml documentation assets from the latest pre-release build.
 To modify this content, a pull request must be merged into the [next] branch.

-@Exposed annotation, indicates the presence of a VB_Exposed module attribute value (True) to make a class visible to a referencing project (classes are otherwise private by default).
+@PredeclaredId annotation, indicates the presence of VB_Predeclared module attribute value (True) that defines a default instance for the class, named after that class.
 Use the quick-fixes to "Rubberduck Opportunities" code inspections to synchronize annotations and attributes.